rpattichis/AI4All-Med/Neural-Network-playground.md

 5. Modify the noise.
 How does it change performance?
 6. Experiment with the number of features while keeping the same network.

-# Rerun the experiments using the spiral dataset (lower-right).
+# Rerun the experiments using the spiral dataset (lower-right)
+1. This is a much more difficult dataset!
+What can you say about the final output compared to before?
+2. What should we do to the network for this problem?
+Increase?
+Decrease?
+Why?
+3. How sensitive is the training to the percentage of training to testing samples?
+Why?